The Vermont Futures Project

 The Vermont Dashboard is a snapshot of the current economic health of Vermont that gives leaders important metrics to understand and measure progress in securing Vermont’s future.
 The Vermont Dashboard’s key indicators benchmark Vermont’s economic growth to stimulate conversation and prompt action that will achieve measurable and positive outcomes.

-(From Commerce Connections Issue: November 2016)
+(From Commerce Connections Issue: May 2017)

 by Jennifer Stromsten